jfmengels/blog/content/blog/elm-review-v2/index.md

 ## Configuring exceptions

-When you enabled a rule in version 1, you wouldn't able to ignore any errors that it reported.
+When you enabled a rule in version 1, you weren't able to ignore any errors that it reported.
 You had to edit or fork the rule to ignore the cases you wanted to ignore.

-The idea behind that was to avoid ignoring errors locally through a comment of some sort like what happens all over the place with `ESLint` ([which leads to all sorts of problems](https://github.com/jfmengels/elm-review/#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations)), and instead to have users [think on whether enabling a rule is a good idea](https://github.com/jfmengels/elm-review/#when-to-write-or-enable-a-rule) in the first place.
+The idea was to avoid ignoring errors locally through a comment of some sort, like what happens all over the place with `ESLint` ([which leads to all sorts of problems](https://github.com/jfmengels/elm-review/#is-there-a-way-to-ignore-an-error-or-disable-a-rule-only-in-some-locations)).
+Instead users should [think on whether enabling a rule is a good idea](https://github.com/jfmengels/elm-review/#when-to-write-or-enable-a-rule) in the first place.
 And I still stand by these choices!

 But there are places where it's reasonable to ignore review errors, namely for generated code and vendored code, and for introducing a rule gradually when there are too many errors.
 Sometimes, it also makes sense to have tests follow slightly different rules.